baedrik/snip721-reference-impl/README.md

 ```

 ### <a name="send"></a>Send
 The Send object provides a list of tokens to transfer to one recipient address, as well as an optional memo that would be included with every logged token transfer, and an optional msg that would be included with every BatchReceiveNft or ReceiveNft ([see below](#receiver)) callback made as a result of this Send object.
+While Send keeps the `contract` field name in order be consistent with CW-721 specification, Secret Network does not have the same limitations as Cosmos, and it is possible to use BatchSendNft to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any Receiver Interface.
 ```
 {
 	"contract": "address_receiving_the_tokens",